guptaviha/libre.ink/README.md

-# mini-blog
+# libre.ink
-mini-blog is a serverless instant-publish blogging platform that lets you publish as fast as you can write.
+libre.ink is a serverless instant-publish blogging platform that lets you publish as fast as you can write.

 The application does not talk to a database or server of any kind.
 All the content of your blog post lives in the URL using base64 encoding, so just remember to save your blog URL!